 Love lemon?
 Today, I’m sharing this super yummy recipe for Lemon Mousse with Strawberries.
-Makes a perfect light dessert for Spring and bonus: if you’re eating low carb / sugar free it’s the perfect sweet treat to help you stay on track!
+Makes a perfect light dessert for Spring and bonus: if you’re eating low carb / sugar free (just sub your favorite cup for cup sweetener) it’s a perfect sweet treat to help you stay on track!

 I sent my hubby to the store recently and one of the items on my list was lemons.
 I requested “a couple” of lemons.
 Now, I realize the term, a couple, is up for interpretation.
 But really?
-I expected him to bring home three or 4 lemons at the most.
+I expected him to bring home three or 4 lemons at the most, not a huge bag of 20 lemons, lol.
 I’ve been married to this guy for 17 years, so I probably should have known his view of “a couple” is slightly higher than mine.
 Especially since this happens on a very frequent occasion!
 (Like here and here.)

 All’s well that ends well- and now, I’m kinda glad he brought home that huge bag of lemons.
 It gave me the opportunity to make a few of my favorite lemon recipes, including this lemon mousse!
 It turned out so yummy- tart, sweet and light.
 The kids were raving over it!